icons8/lunacy-docs/docs/components.md

 Add the contact's phone number:

-1. Click over the text override on the canvas or select it in the **Objects** panel.
+1. Click over the text override on the canvas or select it in the Layer List.
 2. On the top bar, click the down arrowhead next to the **Generate text** button, then select **People > Phone**.
 Use the `Shift + R` shortcut to refresh generated content, if needed.

 **Step 3.**

 Add the contact's email:

-1. Click over the next text override on the canvas or select it in the **Objects** panel.
+1. Click over the next text override on the canvas or select it in the Layer List.
-2. Press `Enter` or click the **Edit Object** button on the top bar to start editing the override.
+2. Press `Enter` or click the **Edit Layer** button on the top bar to start editing the override.
 3. Enter *;em* and and press `Esc`.
 Lunacy will replace the *;em* text snippet with a random email address.
 Use the `Shift + R` shortcut to refresh generated content, if needed.

 The gif below demonstrates text overrides described in Steps 2 and 3.